 This kind of research will also help you get LSI keywords (terms related to your target keyword that can improve your ranking).
 Remember that if you have something special about your product, it can give you unique keywords to use and grow in the search engine results pages.

-What to Look at When Looking for Keywords?
+What to Look at When Searching for Keywords?

-The first thing is search volume which tells you if a keyword is worth the investment.
+The first thing is search volume (the number of searches in a specific period) which tells you if a keyword is worth the investment.
 It changes from business to business, and it’s up to you to know if they are suitable for your eCommerce store.
 Google Keyword Planner (GKP) is an excellent free tool that determines the search volume of each keyword you use.

 Second, your business and the words you pick must be related.
 Keywords that are not in your niche will only decrease your eCommerce site ranking.